ultrahumus9000/ultrahumus9000/README.md

  🫐 What I like to learn: Know the concepts behind scenes to write efficient code and optimaze projects.

   ⚡ How I think of Coding: Coding is solving puzzles.
-I enjoy spending time working on solutions for these puzzle.
+I enjoy spending time working on solutions for these puzzles.

  🌸 Featured Projects: